 - Manager functions are granted with per-user granularity.
-The admin can have full powers, while the admin's helper can only do specific non-destructive tasks such as a battery test (beware that with a worn-out battery whose replacement is a few years overdue, a "capacity/remaining runtime" test can still be destructive by powering off the load abruptly and also such a test can cause hosts to hide into graceful shutdowns when the battery state does get critical as part of the test). - The drivers, server, and monitoring client (upsmon) can all run as separate user IDs if this is desired for privilege separation. - Only one tiny part of one program has root powers. upsmon starts as root and forks an unprivileged process which does the actual monitoring over the network.
+The admin can have full powers, while the admin's helper can only do specific non-destructive tasks such as a battery test. - The drivers, server, and monitoring client (upsmon) can all run as separate user IDs if this is desired for privilege separation. - Only one tiny part of one program has root powers. upsmon starts as root and forks an unprivileged process which does the actual monitoring over the network.
 They remain connected over a pipe.
 When a shutdown is necessary, a single character is sent to the privileged process.
 It then calls the predefined shutdown command.
 In any other case, the privileged process exits.
 This was inspired by the auth mechanism in Solar Designer's excellent popa3d. - The drivers and network server may be run in a chroot jail for further security benefits.
-This is supported directly since version 1.4 and beyond with the chroot= configuration directive. - IP-based access control relies on the local firewall and TCP Wrapper. - SSL is available as a build option ("--with-ssl").
+This is supported directly since version 1.4 and beyond with the chroot = configuration directive. - IP-based access control relies on the local firewall and TCP Wrapper. - SSL is available as a build option ("--with-ssl").
 It encrypts sessions with upsd and can also be used to authenticate servers.